- Makes: 8 servings

 - In a medium heavy skillet, toast walnuts over medium heat for 5 to 7 minutes or until you can smell the aroma of the walnuts, shaking the skillet once or twice during toasting.
+(Be attentive, as nuts burn quickly.)
 Remove skillet from heat; let walnuts cool for a few minutes.

 - In a food processor or blender, combine walnuts, Parmesan and garlic.
 Cover and process or blend with several on/off turns until walnuts are coarsely chopped.
 Add arugula.
 Cover and process or blend with several on/off turns until leaves are coarsely chopped.

 - With the machine running, gradually add olive oil and process or blend to the consistency of soft butter.
 (If you prefer a smooth, thin pesto, add more oil.
 If you want a thicker, chunkier pesto, add a little less oil.)
 Season to taste with salt.

 - Refrigerate up to 2 days or freeze up to 3 months.
 (Divide mixture into 1/3-cup portions before freezing, so you only have to thaw as much as you need.)